 On May 4, 2021, the Company closed its initial public offering ("IPO") of 7,500,000 shares of the Company's common stock at a public offering price of \$16.00 per share.
-The gross proceeds from the IPO were \$120.0 million and the net proceeds were approximately \$108.9 million, after deducting underwriting discounts and commissions and other offering expenses payable by the Company.
-Upon completion of the Company's IPO, all of the Company's then outstanding preferred stock as of March 31, 2021 was automatically converted into an aggregate of 18,279,712 shares of common stock.
+The gross proceeds from the IPO were \$120.0 million and the net proceeds were approximately \$109.2 million, after deducting underwriting discounts and commissions and other offering expenses payable by the Company.
+Upon completion of the Company's IPO, all of the Company's then outstanding preferred stock was automatically converted into an aggregate of 18,279,712 shares of common stock.

-The Company had cash and cash equivalents of \$84.6 million at March 31, 2021.
-The Company expects that its cash and cash equivalents, including the net proceeds from its IPO, will enable it to fund its operating expenses and capital expenditure requirements for at least twelve months from June 10, 2021, the filing date of this Quarterly Report on Form 10-Q. However, additional funding will be necessary beyond this point to fund future preclinical and clinical activities.
+The Company had cash and cash equivalents of \$183.2 million at June 30, 2021.
+The Company expects that its cash and cash equivalents will enable it to fund its operating expenses and capital expenditure requirements for at least twelve months from the filing date of this Quarterly Report on Form 10-Q. However, additional funding will be necessary beyond this point to fund future preclinical and clinical activities.
 The Company expects to finance its future cash needs through a combination of equity or debt financings, collaboration agreements, strategic alliances and licensing arrangements.